Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Greenock and Ayrshire Railway.

 Greenock Princes Pier was rebuilt for the Glasgow and South Western Railway in 1894 in a grand Italianate style.
 This was to counter the Gourock extension of the Caledonian Railway which opened in 1889 (and even the opening of Craigendoran Pier on the north bank in 1882).

 The station replaced Greenock Princes Pier [1st], a little way to the south.

 The new station had four canopied platforms and the large covered circulating area opened out onto Princes Pier itself.
+Platform 1 was on the west side.
 The quayside was long enough to accommodate more than one paddle steamer.
 A two covered exits ran from the circulating area, one to the west and one to the east of the station.
 The three exit points from the station had towers on either side.
 The building, two storeys high, was an impressive sight from offshore.

 To the east of the passenger station were carriage sidings, Princes Pier Goods (a large goods yard with a notably large cattle depot) and Greenock Albert Harbour.
 To the south was Princes Pier Shed, on the west side of the line before it entered Union Street Tunnel and the steep climb south and east to Lynedoch.
 This steep incline led to a series of accidents over the years, breakaway wagons running down into the station.

 With the considerable reconstruction the signal box was replaced in 1894.
 The box was south of Brougham Street and on the east side of the line with a clear view to the station, carriage sidings and goods headshunts (to the north) and engine shed, main line and sidings to the south.
 Over the lines, just west of the box, was a signal gantry.